asdbaihu/betting-crawler/README.md

 # Betting Crawler Application

 ## How it works
-When you run the application it starts automatically to crawl the betting sites and populate the [H2](http://www.h2database.com/html/main.html) (in memory) database.
+When you run the application it starts automatically to crawl the betting sites and populate the [H2](http://www.h2database.com/html/main.html) (in-memory) database.
 For permanent storage (using MySQL) see details below.

 ## Running Betting Crawler locally
 Betting Crawler is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line: